 - There aren't a whole lot of ingredients involved.
-The cake itself doesn't even have butter or eggs, and we're using less than a cup of flour.
+The cake itself doesn't even have butter or eggs (yes, this is an eggless pumpkin roll!), and we're using less than a cup of flour.

 - The cream cheese filling goes so perfectly with the pumpkin flavor.
-As you know from my soft pumpkin cookies, pumpkin cheesecake, and pumpkin pie truffles, I'm a huge fan of this combo.
+As you know from my soft pumpkin cookies, pumpkin cheesecake, and pumpkin bars, I'm a huge fan of this combo.
 And I just know you will be too.

 - Look at that presentation!
 This pumpkin roll is such a pretty looking cake.
 Definitely a fun dessert to serve at a dinner party.